Selling your property – what you need to know

 Once instructed, your solicitor will send you some forms, so you can say what is included in the sale and what is not included.

-You will also need to outline any work carried out to the property and whether you have planning permission and building regulations approval.
+You will also need to outline any work carried out to the property and whether you have planning permission and building regulation approval.

 4. Prepare for completion day

-The whole moving process can be stressful and fraught because of the way our system works.
+The whole moving process can sometimes be fraught because of the way the conveyancing process works.